Limit of Visits to Machu Picchu: Hours, Shifts, and More

 When does it start?

-- That is, the high season will begin on June 19 and end on November 2.
+- That is, the high season will start on June 19th and end on November 2nd.

-- During the high season, you can find 10 types of tickets.
-Four additional tickets are added to the regular season tickets.
+- During the high season, you can find ten tickets.
+Four more than in the regular season.

 Which tickets can be reserved?